Prometheus Business League concludes with grand closing ceremony - www.lokmattimes.com

 Prometheus Business League concludes with grand closing ceremony

-PNN Ahmedabad (Gujarat) [India], August 15: The Prometheus Business League (PBL), an annual initiative of BNI Ahmedabad's Prometheus chapter, ...
+Ahmedabad (Gujarat) [India], August 15: The Prometheus Business League (PBL), an annual initiative of BNI Ahmedabad's Prometheus chapter, concluded ...

 The five-week league, which ran from July 2 to August 6, is designed to promote effective chapter activities and strengthen professional relationships among members.
 PBL 4.0 involved 100 members of the 11-year-old chapter, structured into teams of nine, with participation overseen by three commissioners under defined rules and regulations.